sevenpsk/InkBot/README.md

 email/contact me for more info :)

-Or I'll improve it as much as I can before I call it a program
+Or I'll improve it as much as I can before I call it a day